 - Depending on the context, to be "held captive" could also be translated by, "not allowed to be free" or "kept in prison" or "forced to live in a foreign country." - The expression, "led captive" or "taken captive" could be translated as, "captured" or "imprisoned" or "forced to go to a foreign land." - The term "captives" could also be translated as, "people who were captured" or "enslaved people." - Depending on the context, "captivity" could also be translated as, "imprisonment" or "exile" or "forced stay in a foreign country."

-(See also: Babylon, Babylonian, exile, the Exile, prison, prisoner, imprison, seize)
+(See also: Babylon, exile, prison, seize)